noyo-technologies/backend-coding-challenge/README.md

 ### Implementation Options

 You have two options for completing this exercise:
-1. Complete it prior to your interview.
-In the live session, we will review your solution and work through one or more of the [Live Extensions](#live-extensions)
+1. **Complete it prior to your interview:** In the live session, you'll review your solution with the interviewer and work through one or more of the [Live Extensions](#live-extensions).
+If you choose this option we ask that you spend **no more than 1-2 hours on it**, if you are unable to complete within the time recommendation please find a stopping point and you can work through the remainder during the live interview.

-2. Complete it during your interview.
-If you choose this option, we ask that you still familiarize yourself with the exercise and ensure you can start the server prior to your live session.
+2. **Complete it during your interview:** We ask that you spend **20-30 minutes** familiarizing yourself with the exercise and ensuring you can start the server on your machine prior to the live interview.
+During the interview you will pair with the interviewer to complete the exercise and one or more of the [Live Extension](#live-extensions).

 ### Submission Options

 You have two options for completing the exercise, choose the one that you are most comfortable with:

-1. Commit your code to a public Github repository and share the link to the code with your recruiter.
+1. Zip up your code and email it to coding-challenge@noyo.com

-2. Zip up your code and email it to your recruiter.
+2. Commit your code to a public Github repository and share the link to the code in an email to coding-challenge@noyo.com

 **Note: Please do not fork this repository or open a pull request with your submission against this repository.**